Software Testing - Quick Guide

 An effective testing practice will see the above steps applied to the testing policies of every organization and hence it will make sure that the organization maintains the strictest of standards when it comes to software quality.

-This type of testing is performed by the developers before the setup is handed over to the testing team to formally execute the test cases.
+This type of testing is performed by developers before the setup is handed over to the testing team to formally execute the test cases.
 Unit testing is performed by the respective developers on the individual units of source code assigned areas.
-The developers use test data that is separate from the test data of the quality assurance team.
+The developers use test data that is different from the test data of the quality assurance team.

 The goal of unit testing is to isolate each part of the program and show that individual parts are correct in terms of requirements and functionality.

 Limitations of Unit Testing